San Jose Lemon Law Lawyers

 Motor Vehicle Accident

-Regrettably, many individuals are unaware that they have the option to file a lemon law claim for vehicle problems they encounter post-purchase.
-The lemon law also extends its coverage to used cars bought from dealerships that come with warranties.
+Regrettably, many individuals are unaware that they can file a lemon law claim for vehicle problems they encounter after purchase.
+The lemon law also extends coverage to used cars purchased from dealerships that include warranties.
 If you’ve been grappling with a problematic vehicle, you possess the right to seek compensation not only for repair expenses but also for any missed workdays and medical bills resulting from injuries, particularly if they stem from an accident.

 Who do you file a lemon law claim against in California?

 In accordance with California’s lemon laws, you possess the right to inform the vehicle manufacturer about the condition of your vehicle.
 This initial step is crucial before proceeding with a lemon law claim.
-It is generally advised because the manufacturer may seek to reach a settlement before a lawsuit is initiated.
+It is generally advised because the manufacturer may seek to settle before a lawsuit is initiated.

 What cars fall under lemon laws in California?